aramis-lab/clinicadl/docs/Preprocessing/QualityCheck.md

 Default value: `0.5`.
 - `--batch_size` (int) is the size of the batch used in the DataLoader.
 Default value: `1`.
 - `--nproc` (int) is the number of workers used by the DataLoader.
 Default value: `2`.
-- `--use_cpu` (bool) forces to use CPU.
+- `--gpu/--no-gpu` (bool) Use GPU for computing optimization.
 Default behaviour is to try to use a GPU and to raise an error if it is not found.

 ### Outputs